Early Childhood Family Education

 ECFE stands for Early Childhood Family Education.
 The ECFE programs of the Duluth Public Schools offer a variety of classes at both elementary sites and sites across the community.
 Most classes meet once a week for an hour and a half.

-Click here to watch a short video on the benefits of ECFE
+Click here to watch a short video on how ECFE teachers are supporting children and families.

 What happens in ECFE?

 All ECFE programs include parent education, early childhood education, and parent-child interaction.

 Parent education time - Guided by a licensed parent educator.
 Conversations are focused on research-based curriculum and relate to child and parent development and are tailored to meet parent and family needs.

 Parent-child time - Time in the children’s classroom for parents and children to play and learn together in a safe and educational environment.